pillowlab/gaudy-images/README.md

 *Warning:* This is research code, not production code.
 The best use is to see how some code works, and then copy/paste/steal it for your own use.
-*Warning:* We do not include our image dataset.
+*Warning:* We do not include our image dataset due to memory constraints/permissions.
 We use a subset of images from the <a href="https://yahooresearch.tumblr.com/post/89783581601/one-hundred-million-creative-commons-flickr-images-for" target="_blank">Yahoo/FlickR image set (YFCC100M)</a>, which is freely available.
 You could also use ImageNet.

 We utilize deep neural networks already trained on ImageNet.
-These DNNs are easily accessible within Keras.
+These DNNs are available within Keras.

 Code for each figure is stored in separate folders (e.g., fig1, fig2, ...).